iancaragol/with/content/posts/colombia/index.md

 > A colorful set of buildings

 After getting some coffee, we joined a walking tour that showed us a lot of different street art in downtown Bogota.
-We also tried some local TODO.
-Many of the locals drink TODO and especially farmers as it is considered "energy breakfast in a cup".
+We also tried a local traditional drink.
+Many of the locals drink this and especially farmers as it is considered "energy breakfast in a cup".

 ![IMG_2417_LR](IMG_2417_LR.jpg)